imrein/docker-compose-files/README.md

 # Compose files

 Inventory of my docker-compose-files.

-(WIP)
+All bind mounts will be changed to volumes in the future.